The Block's best main bedrooms in 21 seasons

 By

-When it comes to tuning out, nothing beats the tranquillity of a beautifully designed bedroom.
-Over two decades on The Block, there have been endless inspiring main bedrooms to choose from.
-We asked the judges for their standouts.
+Nothing beats the tranquillity of a beautifully designed main bedroom.
+Over 21 seasons of The Block, bedrooms have inspired and shocked judges: sometimes at the same time.
+We asked the Block judges for their standouts.

 Steph and Gian (Hampton East, 2023)

-Creating a formal, monochromatic space filled with luxurious materials, organic forms, and inspired lighting combined to create Steph and Gian’s ultimate dream space.
-Judge Shaynna Blaze described the judges’ reaction to it as a “total hands-down love fest.”
+A formal, monochromatic space filled with luxurious materials, organic forms, and inspired lighting combined to create Steph and Gian’s ultimate dream space.
+Judges loved it, with Shaynna Blaze describing the judges’ reaction to it as a “total hands-down love fest.”

 “It was a lesson in texture, simplicity, and sophistication,” she says.
 “Even though it had their signature Japandi style, it was a place of complete relaxation and set a perfect emotional response when you walked into the room.”

-Judge Marty Fox loved the space’s size and lofty ceiling heights and was won over by the lounge space, fireplace, and high-quality cabinetry in the walk-in wardrobe.
+Judge Marty Fox loved the space’s size and lofty ceiling heights and was won over by the lounge, fireplace, and high-quality cabinetry in the walk-in wardrobe.

 Kim and Chris (Port Melbourne, 2016)